mrtillman/grav.learn/README.md

 ## Getting Started

-**`grav.learn`** is a series of exercises which will teach you how to write programs using the [grav.client NodeJS SDK](https://www.npmjs.com/package/grav.client).
+**`grav.learn`** is a series of exercises which will teach you how to write programs using the [Gravatar NodeJS SDK](https://www.npmjs.com/package/grav.client).
 Be sure to consult the [Wiki](https://github.com/mrtillman/grav.client/wiki/Methods).

 ![menu](https://grav-learn.surge.sh/menu.png)